on the hook

 seeks entrance for the sake of destruction.

-The door use to stand ajar
+The door used to stand ajar

 until indiscriminate intruders